diocomweb/website/docs/programs/diode_affiliate_program.md

 * Chat 'set affiliate-url https://mypromotionalarticle.com' to the Registrar bot to enroll.
 * Chat 'help' to the Registrar bot for details.

+## Diode Referral Program Active Affiliates

+In order to unlock Referral Tree Points in the Diode Referral Program, you must be an Active Affiliate.

+Active Affiliate means:

+* Epoch 677: Be enrolled in the program
+* Epoch 678: Have at least one registered customer
+* Epoch 679 and later: Increase the number of registerd customers from the previous Epoch

 ## Governance
 The Referral Code system is governed by the [Diode Foundation Referral Program](https://diode.foundation/docs/programs/ambassador_registration_program.html), and these additional terms: